elunna/nerfhack-changelog/README.md

 Cavepeople have also been gifted with more skills in rudimentary tools like rocks and flint:
 * They start the game with more flint and no rocks (xnh)
-* Cavemen can lash flint to arrows, making them do slightly more damage (from SporkHack/SlashTHEM).
+* Cavemen can lash flint to arrows, making them do slightly more damage (Spork/THEM).
 When arrows are flinted, their enchantment is also revealed.

 * The narrow passageways in their quest have been opened up for convenience (Evil)
-* Their quest narration and dialogue is more caveman-like (from xNetHack/Fourk)
+* Their quest narration and dialogue is more caveman-like (xnh/Fourk)
-* Cavepersons can get an alignment boost via cannibalism (from Sporkhack)
+* Cavepersons can get an alignment boost via cannibalism (Spork)
 * Cavepersons' gods sometimes don't respond to prayer.
-There is a 10% chance of being ignored. (from SporkHack/SlashTHEM)
+There is a 10% chance of being ignored (Spork/THEM)

 * Skill adjustments for cave dwellers (Evil)
     knife:          Skilled     -> Restricted